Tuesday Night Workouts

 All paces welcome

 We started the CNW Tuesday Night Workout Group back on March 13.
 So far so good.
 Many great efforts out on the track and tons of improvement.
-We will continue for another 10 weeks at the very least until August or Sept.
+We will continue for the remainder of 2018!
 The group is free and open to the public so tell your friends and come get a workout!

 6:15-6:30 p.m.: Warm up jog on track (jog opposite direction maybe) and surrounding area

 6:30-7:00 p.m.: Interval workout on the track (longer workouts may go until 7:15 or 7:30pm, especially when we do tempo and hill combo workouts).

 7:15-7:30 p.m.: Cool down jog and stretching or later depending on workout